No More BPA

 What is BPA?

-BPA is a synthetic chemical that was originally used to enhance the growth of cattle and poultry.
-It was discovered to mimic oestrogen in the 1930’s and was briefly used as an oestrogen replacement for women.
-During the 1950’s the chemical industry discovered that BPA hardened plastics and started to use it widely in products.
+BPA is a man-made chemical first synthesised in the 1890's (1).
+It was discovered to mimic the hormone oestrogen in the 1930’s (2).
+During the 1950’s the chemical industry discovered that BPA hardened plastics and started to use it widely in products (3).

 How does BPA affect my body?